Ping Viewer Documentation

 See here for instructions to switch between meters and feet for the application display.

-To adjust the update rate and other Ping device settings, visit the device configuration page.
+To adjust the update rate and other Ping device settings, visit the relevant page in the 'Device Settings' section.